Goals & Objectives

 In PGY-3 year the residents are given more autonomy as they are increasingly given the role of the primary surgeon in the operating room, and they spend time on each of the Urology sub-specialty services.
 Call frequency is about one in four, and all call is taken from home.

 In PGY-4 year, residents have six months of protected research time, free from clinical duties and call.
 The research resident works closely with the urology faculty and with the Department of Research and Evaluation, focusing on large-scale epidemiologic research.
 Much of this research will be continuation of what was started in their PGY-2 year.
 The remaining six months of the PGY-4 year is spent on the pediatric urology service at LAMC.

 In the PGY-5 year, urology residents will rotate at UCLA for transplant surgery, and Downey and West Los Angeles Kaiser Hospitals.
-During the entire third year of urology, the residents are acting chiefs.
+During the entire PGY-5 year, the residents are acting chiefs.
 These rotations are remarkable for their high operative volume and extensive exposure to minimally invasive surgery.

-The final year of residency is spent entirely at the Los Angeles Medical Center as Chief resident.
+The PGY-6 year is spent entirely at the Los Angeles Medical Center as Chief resident.
 The chief residents split their time among the sub-specialty services and directly supervise the junior urology residents and medical students.

 Urologic Oncology Service